 Independent researchers and their doctoral students can fully outsource data analysis and get advice on how to deal with reviewers and how to write the statistical analysis plan in research proposals.

 Research groups could request for automating data collection and processing as well as tutoring (workshops, group discussions, ...).

-Consultations are free of charge but the number of consultations can be restricted by the consultant when the client is unwilling or unable to put in the necessary efforts.
+Consultations are free of charge but the number of consultations can be restricted by the consultant when the researcher is unwilling or unable to put in the necessary efforts.

 The consultants will offer advice to the best of their abilities.
-If the requests are beyond the expertise of the consultant, options are discussed and clients may be referred to elsewhere.
-No responsibility can be assumed for any inadequate advice given if based on false or incomplete information from the client.
+If the requests are beyond the expertise of the consultant, options are discussed and researcher may be referred to elsewhere.
+No responsibility can be assumed for any inadequate advice given if based on false or incomplete information from the researcher.

-Suggestions from the client as well as attempts to perform the analysis are discussed in terms of advantages and disadvantages in a way that would meet the background knowledge of the client.
+Suggestions from the researcher as well as attempts to perform the analysis are discussed in terms of advantages and disadvantages in a way that would meet the background knowledge of the researcher.

 A single consultation to offer advice or discuss an analysis takes up a maximum of one hour.
-Consultations take place at the consultant's office and can exceptionally be done with skype calls if otherwise impossible and when motivated sufficiently.
+Consultations take place at the consultant's office and can exceptionally be done with a video call if otherwise impossible and when motivated sufficiently.
 A consent of the promoter is in principle required for (Phd.) students.